Gummiees/frontend-challenge/README.md

 https://gummiees.github.io/frontend-challenge/
 ## TODO

+- Filter by tags should also affect favourites.
+- Functionality on header buttons.
+- Functionality on search bar.
+- Transition and some CSS transform when adding/removing favourites.
+- Header must be responsive.

 ## EXTRAS

 At first I made the `getTags` function to return an Array, not a Set.
 Then I realized that, since I don't want any element repeated, using a Set made the code easier to read, and reduced the size of the function.